 An S Corporation is the same as any other corporation except for the manner in which it is taxed.
-S Corporations generally do not pay federal income tax but pass the tax liability for their profits through to their stockholders.
-Consequently, profits earned by an S Corporation will be taxed only once.
-Similarly, losses of an S Corporation flow through to the stockholders and may be deducted by the stockholders on their individual tax returns (subject to certain significant limitations).
-Profits and losses are required to be allocated based on share ownership.
-The stockholders must include the profits as income when earned by the S Corporation, (whether or not any amounts are distributed to stockholders).
-A distribution of earnings by an S Corporation to its stockholders is generally not taxed a second time.
-In contrast, a similar distribution by a corporation other than an S Corporation will be taxed twice; the C Corporation must pay federal corporate income tax on profits when earned and the stockholders must treat the distribution as a dividend subject to tax.
+S Corporations generally do not pay United States federal corporate income tax and do not benefit from their losses at the corporate level.
+Instead, income, deductions, losses and other tax items pass through to their stockholders for federal tax purposes.
+Consequently, profits earned by an S Corporation will be taxed only once, at the stockholder level.
+Similarly, losses of an S Corporation flow through to its stockholders and may be deducted by the stockholders on their individual tax returns (subject to certain significant limitations).
+Profits, deduction, losses and other tax items are required to be allocated based on share ownership.
+The stockholders must include the profits as income in the tax year in which the S Corporation’s year ends (whether or not any amounts are distributed to stockholders).
+As such, distribution of earnings by an S Corporation to its stockholders is generally taxed only once, at the stockholder level.
+In contrast, a similar distribution by a corporation other than an S Corporation will be taxed twice; the C Corporation must pay federal corporate income tax on profits when earned and the stockholders must pay personal tax if the C Corporation makes distributions to its stockholders.

 For a general overview of the different types of business entities, see my other article Choosing the Correct Business Entity: The Basics.
 For a quick reference, check out the chart in our article Comparison of C Corp, S Corp and LLC Entity Types.

 When you might want to elect S Corporation status